 Artificial Intelligence: pharmacist verification will be AI, and almost everything else automated – so what’s left for pharmacists to do?
 The possibilities are endless.
 But maybe we should get rid of pagers first…

-5 – The million dollar question
+5 – The million-dollar question

 I’m often asked whether or not I’d choose pharmacy as a career path if I had the ability to go back in time.
 If I could go back in time, that’s the last thing I would change- cuz time travel yo!
 But since that’s not really a possibility, dwelling on past decisions isn’t very productive.
 The better question is whether I’m going to stay a pharmacist – absolutely.
 Here’s to another ten years of experience as a pharmacist.